b310-digital/mindwendel/.github/ISSUE_TEMPLATE/bug_template.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
-* Version used:
+- Version used:
-* Browser Name and version:
+- Browser Name and version:
-* Operating System and version (desktop or mobile):
+- Operating System and version (desktop or mobile):
-* Link to your project:
+- Link to brainstorming (if possible)

 ## Checklist